tvheadend/tvheadend/docs/property/runningstate.md

 :

-EITp/f (Event Information Table present/following) allows broadcasters to tell DVRs/STBs when a program actually starts, pauses or finishes, unfortunately not all broadcasters get this right which can lead to unexpected behavior, missing/failed recordings, etc..
+EITp/f (Event Information Table present/following) is broadcast alongside EPG data, it allows broadcasters to tell DVRs/STBs when a program starts, pauses or finishes.

-It is recommended that you only enable this option if you're absolutely sure your broadcaster sends the flags correctly and on time.
+It is recommended that you only enable this option if you're absolutely sure the flags are sent correctly and on time.
+Incorrect EITp/f flags can result in failed/broken recordings.

 You can set this option per channel or per DVR profile, enabling/disabling per channel overrides the DVR profile setting.